iPod Service and Repair

 Can I buy additional coverage for my iPod?

-AppleCare+ gives you expert telephone support and additional hardware coverage up to two years from the day you bought your iPod touch.
+AppleCare+ for iPod touch gives you expert technical support and additional hardware coverage for up to two years from your AppleCare+ purchase date.
 It also includes up to two incidents of accidental damage coverage.
 Each incident has a service fee.
 If you didn't buy AppleCare+ with your iPod touch, you can buy it within 60 days of your purchase.

 You may also have consumer law rights.
 Apple Limited Warranty and AppleCare+ benefits are in addition to your rights under consumer law.